kstreith/mjsworks/input/classes.md

   <div class="eventSideBar">

-  11/31/2019
+  02/28/2020
-  6:30pm to 9:30pm
+  6:30pm to 9:00pm

-  NC State University Crafts Center
-  210 Jensen Dr
-  Raleigh, NC 27607
+  Soulful heART Studio, 507 East Young St, Rolesville, NC  27571

   </div>

   <div class="eventDetails">

-Join me as I teach you all about encaustic painting while walking you though the steps to craft your very own mermaid painting.
-You will paint on a wood birch panel using encaustic medium [e.g. wax with resin] and a heat gun.
-In this workshop you will learn how to safely use encaustic supplies.
-You will also learn how to get a smooth or textured surface and how to embed other mixed media materials in your work.
-Students will walk away with their completed 5”x7” painting.
-A materials fee of $20 is payable to the instructor on the day of the workshop.
-This workshop is suited for all skill levels.
+Deborah Young at Soulful heART Studio will be hosting guest artist, Marcia Streithorst, for another one of her FABULOUS creative encaustic workshops.
+She will teach us the basics of encaustic and how to safely setup an encaustic studio.
+There will be a variety of substrates for participates to paint on and mixed media materials to use throughout the workshop.
+She’ll assist everyone in learning how to transfer images, get a smooth surface, embed different types of papers and other natural objects into wax, and finally add marks using encaustic tools and oil sticks.
+If you have special papers, shells or feathers, etc., you would like to bring and use, please feel free to do so.
+Art experience not necessary to register for this CREATIVE workshop.

 To learn more about encaustic and Marcia’s work, please visit https://mjsworks.com/